-The School of Criminology and Criminal Justice at Northeastern University launched a new Online Master of Science in Criminology and Criminal Justice.
+The School of Criminology and Criminal Justice at Northeastern University made its Master of Science in Criminology and Criminal Justice available 100% online.
 Composed of four required courses and four elective courses, the program is designed to be customizable, interdisciplinary, and can be completed in as few as two semesters.

 Graduate Program Director and Associate Professor Gregory Zimmerman explains, “the new online master’s will provide all the same benefits as the existing on-ground degree to a wider range of students.”
 With part-time and full-time options, and available anywhere in the world, the online program can meet the needs of working professionals, students outside of the Boston area, and others with commitments during traditional classroom hours.